Home > Communities > Lexington > Lexington Market Review > New Construction Market Summary

 Summary

-New construction is a significant portion of the market especially when compared to nearby towns.
-While it is only 18% of the total market (up from 13% in 2022), it accounts for 50% of the over $2 million price range.
+New construction is a significant portion of the market, especially when compared to nearby towns.
+While it is only 13% of the total market (down from 15% in 2023), it accounts for over 50% of the over $2.5 million price range.
 Given that most of the new construction homes are built on the site of existing homes – teardowns – it has a significant impact on the under $1 million price range by making it more difficult for home buyers to purchase “attainable” priced homes.

-We saw an increase in the number of new construction homes sold in 2023 to 50 homes (41 new construction homes sold in 2022).
-As noted in other sections there were many new construction homes build in 2022 that remained unsold at the end of the year.
+We saw a decrease in the number of new construction homes sold in 2024 to 39 homes (50 new construction homes sold in 2023 and 41 new construction homes sold in 2022).
+The reason for this increase in 2023 was that many new construction homes built in 2022 remained unsold at the end of the year.
 In 2023, developers were forced to discount those homes and so the average price of new construction homes declined in 2023, the sale price to list price ratio decreased to below 100% and days on the market doubled to 80 days.
+This over-capacity was almost completely absorbed by 2024 and so in 2024 home sales returned to the numbers seen in 2022.
+But the high carrying costs faced by developers meant that in 2024 new construction homes sold quicker than in prior years but with a lower sale price to sale price ratio (with developers discounting from the list price to sell quickly).

 New Construction Home Sales